Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Most psionic armor and shields have only enhancement bonuses.
 Such items can also have one or more of the special abilities detailed below.
 Armor or a shield with a special ability must have at least a +1 enhancement bonus.

+### Aporter
-**Aporter:** As a standard action, a suit of aporter armor or an aporter shield transports the wearer and her equipment to any spot within 800 feet that she can visualize or specify, as the *psionic dimension door* power.
+As a standard action, a suit of aporter armor or an aporter shield transports the wearer and her equipment to any spot within 800 feet that she can visualize or specify, as the *psionic dimension door* power.
 The armor or shield can transport the wearer in this fashion twice per day.

 Moderate psychoportation; ML 10th; Craft Psionic Arms and Armor, *psionic dimension door;* Price +40,320 gp.

+### Averter
-**Averter:** On command, up to three times per day, any creature to whom the wearer presents an averter shield must succeed on a DC 14 Will save or be overcome by a powerful aversion to the wielder (actually the shield), and will not approach within 30 feet.
+On command, up to three times per day, any creature to whom the wearer presents an averter shield must succeed on a DC 14 Will save or be overcome by a powerful aversion to the wielder (actually the shield), and will not approach within 30 feet.
 This is a mind-affecting compulsion effect, as the *aversion* power.

 Faint telepathy; ML 5th; Craft Psionic Arms and Armor, *aversion;* Price +12,960 gp.

+### Ectoplasmic
-**Ectoplasmic:** As a standard action, ectoplasmic armor converts itself, its wearer, and all the wearer's equipment into *ectoplasmic form* for up to 5 minutes once per day, as the power of the same name.
+As a standard action, ectoplasmic armor converts itself, its wearer, and all the wearer's equipment into *ectoplasmic form* for up to 5 minutes once per day, as the power of the same name.
 In this semisolid state, the wearer gains damage reduction 10/psionics.

 Faint psychometabolism; ML 5th; Craft Psionic Arms and Armor, *ectoplasmic form;* Price +10,800 gp.

+### Floating
-**Floating:** This kind of armor is psionically buoyant in water or a similar liquid, negating the normal penalty for wearing armor when making Swim checks.
+This kind of armor is psionically buoyant in water or a similar liquid, negating the normal penalty for wearing armor when making Swim checks.
 Additionally, it grants a +4 circumstance bonus on Swim checks.

 Faint psychoportation; ML 4th; Craft Psionic Arms and Armor, *float;* Price +4,000 gp.

+### Gleaming
-**Gleaming:** This kind of armor is usually made of crystal, though it doesn't have to be.
+This kind of armor is usually made of crystal, though it doesn't have to be.
 Gleams and flashes from the armor give the wearer and his armor a "fuzzy" appearance, granting the wearer concealment.

 Faint metacreativity; ML 5th; Craft Psionic Arms and Armor, *concealing amorpha;* Price +3 bonus.

+### Heartening
-**Heartening:** This kind of shield grants the wearer up to 5 temporary hit points per day on command.
+This kind of shield grants the wearer up to 5 temporary hit points per day on command.
 These temporary hit points fade after 4 minutes.
 The wearer can activate this power as an immediate action at any time.

 Faint psychometabolism; ML 4th; Craft Psionic Arms and Armor, *vigor;* Price +720 gp.

+### Landing
-**Landing:** A suit of armor with this capability allows the wearer to ignore any damage dealt by the first 60 feet of a fall.
+A suit of armor with this capability allows the wearer to ignore any damage dealt by the first 60 feet of a fall.
 Regardless of the height of a fall, the wearer always lands on her feet.

 Faint psychoportation; ML 4th; Craft Psionic Arms and Armor, *catfall;* Price +4,000 gp.

+### Linked
-**Linked:** This kind of armor or shield allows the wearer to form a telepathic bond with other wearers of linked armor or shields within 10 miles.
+This kind of armor or shield allows the wearer to form a telepathic bond with other wearers of linked armor or shields within 10 miles.
 This ability is otherwise similar to the *mindlink* power.

 Moderate telepathy; ML 6th; Craft Psionic Arms and Armor, *mindlink;* Price +6,000 gp.

+### Manifester
-**Manifester:** This kind of shield generates 3 power points once per day that the wearer can use when manifesting a power he knows.
+This kind of shield generates 3 power points once per day that the wearer can use when manifesting a power he knows.
 These power points must all be used on the same power.
 As usual, a psionic character cannot pay a power's cost with power points from more than one source, so the power points in the shield must be used for discrete manifestations.

 Moderate clairsentience; ML 6th; Craft Psionic Arms and Armor, knowledge of any 2nd-level power; Price +10,800 gp.

+### Mindarmor
-**Mindarmor:** This kind of armor or shield grants the wearer a +3 insight bonus on Will saving throws to resist all mind-affecting and/or compulsion powers.
+This kind of armor or shield grants the wearer a +3 insight bonus on Will saving throws to resist all mind-affecting and/or compulsion powers.

 Faint psychokinesis; ML 5th; Craft Psionic Arms and Armor, *empty mind;* Price +24,000 gp.

+### Phasing
-**Phasing:** The wearer of this kind of armor can move through wooden, plaster, or stone walls, but not other materials.
+The wearer of this kind of armor can move through wooden, plaster, or stone walls, but not other materials.
 The wearer can call on this special ability as a standard action.
 When the phasing ability is active, the wearer can pass through a wall or some other kind of appropriate object for a total distance of 60 feet per day (see below), breaking this distance up into several smaller passages or one long one, as desired.
 A wearer who exceeds this daily distance limit while inside solid material is ejected from the material at the point of entry, ending up prone in front of the now impassable barrier.

 Phasing through a wall that separates two adjacent squares on the grid counts as 5 feet of distance.
 Phasing through a wall or barrier of any greater thickness counts as a distance equal to the barrier's thickness plus 5 feet. feet of distance.

 Strong psychoportation; ML 13th; Craft Psionic Arms and Armor, *psionic phase door;* Price +65,520 gp.

+### Power Resistance
-**Power Resistance:** This kind of armor or shield grants the wearer power resistance while it is worn.
+This kind of armor or shield grants the wearer power resistance while it is worn.
 The power resistance can be 13, 15, 17, or 19, depending on the amount that was built into the armor or shield.

 Moderate clairsentience; ML 9th; Craft Psionic Arms and Armor, *power resistance;* Price +2 bonus (PR 13); +3 bonus (PR 15); +4 bonus (PR 17); or +5 bonus (PR 19).

+### Quickness
-**Quickness:** This kind of armor increases the wearer's speed by 5 feet.
+This kind of armor increases the wearer's speed by 5 feet.
 Thus, a character whose normal speed in armor is 20 feet moves 25 feet in *armor of quickness.*

 Faint psychoportation; ML 4th; Craft Psionic Arms and Armor, *burst;* Price +1 bonus.

+### Radiant
-**Radiant:** The wearer of this kind of armor gains resistance 10 against energy attacks (acid, cold, electricity, fire, or sonic).
+The wearer of this kind of armor gains resistance 10 against energy attacks (acid, cold, electricity, fire, or sonic).
 The armor absorbs the first 10 points of damage dealt by any such attack, and this absorption causes it to radiate light for a number of rounds equal to the points of damage absorbed.
 This light is sufficient to illuminate a 60-foot-radius area.

 If the armor absorbs more damage while it is radiating light, the newer radiant effect overlaps (does not stack with) the effect that was already in place.

 Moderate psychokinesis; ML 9th; Craft Psionic Arms and Armor; *energy adaptation;* Price +4 bonus.

+### Ranged
-**Ranged:** The wielder of a ranged shield can throw it in combat, with a range increment of 30 feet.
+The wielder of a ranged shield can throw it in combat, with a range increment of 30 feet.
 While in the air, the shield is treated in all ways as a ranged weapon and cannot be blocked or grabbed except by those with appropriate feats.
 No matter the size of the wielder, a buckler or light shield deals 1d6 points of damage and a heavy one 1d8 points.
 (A tower shield cannot be created with this special ability.)
 The wielder's Strength modifier and the shield's enhancement bonus add to the base damage.

 A ranged shield flies through the air back to the creature that threw it.
 It returns to the wielder just before the creature's next turn (and is therefore ready to use again in that turn).